clem2507/nomics-AI/README.md

 </p>

 The advantage of using the LSTM model is its ability to learn and remember the information over long sequences of input data.
 It also does not require any domain expertise to manually engineer input features.
-In the same way as for the CNN, the architecture used for the LSTM comes from [Tensorflow Keras API](https://www.tensorflow.org/guide/keras/sequential_model) inside the [lstm_model.py](https://github.com/clem2507/thesis_nomics/blob/main/training/learning_models/cnn_model.py) and is complemented with a optimization tuner.
+In the same way as for the CNN, the architecture used for the LSTM comes from [Tensorflow Keras API](https://www.tensorflow.org/guide/keras/sequential_model) inside the _lstm_model.py_ file and is complemented with a optimization tuner.

 ## Experiments, Results, Interpretations